thasup/microservices-ecommerce/README.md

 - run: kubectl rollout restart deployment <YOUR_DEPLOYMENT_NAME>
 ```

-11. purchase a domain name with a promotion that can be very cheap as $1 for 1st year
+11. purchase a domain name with a promotion that can be very cheap as $1 for the 1st year such as namecheap, porkbun, dynadot
 12. config custom domain name nameserver with your domain name registor website by custom add this lines
 ```
 ns1.digitalocean.com